Artist Support Grants

-- Any grant that seeks to pay for past debts, legal fees, the purchase of real estate, moves to other cities, personal travel, or to pay for the costs of installations, commissions or projects ordered by others.
+- Any sponsorship that seeks to pay for past debts, legal fees, the purchase of real estate, moves to other cities, personal travel, or to pay for the costs of installations, commissions, or projects ordered by others.

-- Grants for event-enhancement where the thrust of the event is for-profit
+- Sponsorship for event enhancement where the thrust of the event is for-profit

 - Capital expenditures (e.g. building/space rental)

 - Food or beverages for hospitality or entertainment functions

 - Prizes, competitions, scholarships, tuition, or financial awards.